Asymptotic Properties of Random Contingency Tables with Uniform Margin: Proof of Theorem and .

 which is equivalent to

-This completes the proof of Theorem \ref{Marginal Distribution}. \end{proof} Using the similar approach, we can also study the joint distribution of sub-matrix of $X$.
-Again, let $Y=(Y_{ij})$ be the matrix of i.i.d. $Geom(C)$.
-Fix some $k=k(n)$, let
+This completes the proof of Theorem \ref{Marginal Distribution}. \end{proof} Furthermore, we can also study the joint distribution of the sub-matrix of $X$.
+Again, let $Y=(Y_{ij})$ be the matrix of i.i.d. $\Geom(C)$.
+Fix some $k=k(n)$ and let